Ayurveda for Stress Relief: Personalised by Body Type

 Vata Stress: The Anxious Response

-When Vata types encounter stress, the Air and Ether elements become aggravated, creating scattered, fearful energy.
+When Vata types encounter stress, the Air and Ether elements get aggravated, creating scattered, fearful energy.
+How it manifests:

-• Physical tension in the jaw, neck, and shoulders
+- Physical tension in the jaw, neck, shoulders

 Personalised relief strategies: